-TENURE OF OFFICE OF MINISTERS. become vacant if -

-- (a) his appointment is revoked by the President; or - (b) he is elected as Speaker or Deputy Speaker; or - (c) he resigns from office; or - (d) he dies.
+- 81. The office of a Minister of State or a Deputy Minister shall become vacant if - - (a) his appointment is revoked by the President; or - (b) he is elected as Speaker or Deputy Speaker; or - (c) he resigns from office; or - (d) he dies.

 VOTE OF CENSURE.
-82. (1) Parliament may, by a resolution supported by the votes of not less than two-thirds of all the members of Parliament, pass a vote of censure on a Minister of State.

-(2) A motion for the resolution referred to in clause (1) of this article shall not be moved in Parliament unless -

-- (a) seven days' notice has been given of the motion; and - (b) the notice for the motion has been signed by not less than one-third of all the members of Parliament;

-(3) The motion shall be debated in Parliament within fourteen days after the receipt by the Speaker of the notice for the motion.

-(4) A Minister of State in respect of whom a vote of censure is debated under clause (3) of this article is entitled, during the debate, to be heard in his defence.
+- 82. (1) Parliament may, by a resolution supported by the votes of not less than two-thirds of all the members of Parliament. pass a vote of censure on a Minister of State. - (2) A motion for the resolution referred to in clause (1) of this article shall not be moved in Parliament unless - - (a) seven days' notice has been given of the motion; - (b) the notice for the motion has been signed by not less than one-third of all the members of Parliament: - (3) The motion shall be debated in Parliament within fourteen days after the receipt by the Speaker of the notice for the motion. - (4) A Minister of State in respect of whom a vote of censure is debated under clause (3) of this article is entitled. during the debate, to be heard in his defence.